What's in Bloom?

 CONTAINER DISPLAY AREA

 This area, between the Bob and Carol Gutmann Greenhouse and The Antipodes will be increasingly populated by a display/demonstration area for growing clematis in containers.
 We imagine a continually changing, slowly evolving space where those with small gardens will find suggestions and inspiration.
 Seating is coming soon, too!
-The broad pale green bowl in the container area will be used to make floating arrangements of clematis.
+The bowl next to the container will be used to make floating arrangements of clematis.

 Nothing in bloom